AntaC-Sarr/AntaC-Sarr.github.io/_pages/about.md

 __<u>Research interests :</u>__

 - Neogene evolution of the Earth System
-- Paleoclimate, paleoceanography, climate modeling
+- (Paleo-)climate and ocean modeling
-- Paleogeography & mantle dynamics above subduction zones
+- Eccentricity effect on the ocean
-- Tropical climate (& North Pacific !)
+- Water isotopes in paleo